Last verified: 17 days ago

 Pectinase

-Also known as: polygalacturonase, pectin lyase, pectinolytic enzyme, pectinesterase
+Also known as: polygalacturonase, pectin lyase, pectin depolymerase, carbohydrase

 What the Science Says

-Pectinase is an enzyme that breaks down pectin, a fiber found in plant cell walls.
-In agricultural and food science research, it is used to improve nutrient digestibility in animal feed, clarify fruit juices, and help release bioactive compounds from plant material.
-The provided studies show benefits in broilers, pigs, and dogs — not in humans — so its role as a human supplement ingredient is not supported by the available evidence.
+Pectinase is an enzyme that breaks down pectin, a structural carbohydrate found in the cell walls of fruits and vegetables.
+In animal feed research, it has been used as part of enzyme blends to improve nutrient digestibility and gut fermentation.
+The provided studies show benefits in broilers, pigs, and dogs — not in humans.

 What It Doesn't Do